davidhollander/ox/README.md

 7. "make install".
 Or copy core.lua, http.lua, file.lua to [Lua Module Folder]/ox/

+When pulling new versions, only the last step needs to be repeated.

 ## Getting started

 Open "mysite.lua" in a text editor.